fireheart3911/admin-mcfunction/README.md

-# admin-mcfunction
+# fireutil-mcfunction
-Admin Utility Datapack because i can't use Skript on Fabric
+Utility Datapack because i can't use Skript on Fabric